epfl-systemf/Linden/warblreequiv/README.md

 ## Auxiliary files

+- CharDescrCharSet.v: equivalence between character descriptors and CharSets
+- CharSet.v: Warblre's axiomatized CharSets, but with more axioms
 - LindenParameters.v: we instantiate the Warblre typeclasses (https://github.com/epfl-systemf/Warblre/blob/main/mechanization/spec/Parameters.v ) to be able to use the character axiomatization of Linden in Warblre.
 - ListLemmas.v, WarblreLemmas.v: lemmas used in proofs
+- LKFactorization.v: factorization of lookaround cases of regexp compilation in Warblre
 - MSInput.v: linking Warblre MatchStates and Linden inputs
 - Tactics.v: custom tactics used in the proofs